VictoriaMetrics/VictoriaMetrics/README.md

 * `-opentsdbListenAddr` - TCP and UDP address to listen to for OpenTSDB data.
 By default it is disabled.

 Pass `-help` to see all the available flags with description and default values.

+### Setting up service

+Read [these instructions](https://github.com/VictoriaMetrics/VictoriaMetrics/issues/43) on how to set up VictoriaMetrics as a service in your OS.

 ### Third-party contributions